Visiting the Slabs: Slab City California

 Where Are the Slabs?

 The Slabs are located four miles east of Niland, California.
-It is in the Sonoran Desert in Imperial County about 156 miles northeast of San Diego.
+The Slabs are in the Sonoran Desert in Imperial County about 156 miles northeast of San Diego.

 To drive to Slab City: